Transia-RnD/hooks-toolkit-ts/README.md

 ## Set Hook

-The `setHooksV3` function in the SDK is used to set hooks on the XRPL.
+The `setHooksV3` function in the SDK is used to set hooks on Xahau.
 It takes in a `SetHookParams` object as a parameter, which includes the client, seed, and hooks to be set.

 ### Setting Hooks with setHooksV3

-To set a hook on the XRPL using the `setHooksV3` function, you need to provide the following parameters:
+To set a hook on Xahau using the `setHooksV3` function, you need to provide the following parameters:

-- `client`: The XRPL client object.
+- `client`: Xahau client object.
 - `seed`: The seed of the account that will set the hook.
 - `hooks`: An array of hook objects to be set.